suan/libLGTV_serial/README.md

     - Create a feature request in [the Issues page](https://github.com/suan/libLGTV_serial/issues) or if you don't want to create a github account you can email me at yeosuanaik@gmail.com

 ## Usage ##
 Currently I'm using the library through the LGTV.py script, which is invoked everytime certain buttons are pressed on my HDTV remote.
 The script is also a simple example of what the library can do and should be enough for most needs.
 (However, there's no reason you can't use the library in other ways, such as in a client-server configuration.)
 The first things you should be doing is to change the model to match your TV and also change the serial port to match yours.
-You can then run the available_commands script to view all available commands for your TV (make sure to set the correct TV model here too).
+You can then run the available_commands.py script to view all available commands for your TV (make sure to set the correct TV model here too).
 This is also a good way to double check the command codes against those in your Owner's Manual.
 ### Toggles ###
 Toggles are commands that flip between 2 states, such as power on/off.
 LGTV.py contains an example of how you can add toggles you want to use, namely: